 Think of a phone tree as a branching decision tree.

-Pressing a corresponding number or saying a keyword directs the caller to the next level of the tree, receiving more specific options until reaching their desired destination (connecting with a live representative, accessing recorded information, or leaving a voicemail).
+Pressing a number (or saying a keyword) moves the caller to the next level, where options become more specific until they reach the right destination: connecting to a live representative, hearing recorded information, or leaving a voicemail.

 Examples of phone trees: